rust-hosted-langs/book/booksrc/chapter-interp-vm-design.md

 We already discussed our Lua-inspired bytecode in a [previous chapter](./chapter-interp-bytecode.md).
-To recap, we are using 32 bit fixed-width opcodes with space for 8 bit register numbers and 16 bit literals.
+To recap, we are using 32 bit fixed-width opcodes with space for 8 bit register identifiers and 16 bit literals.

 ## The stack